qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

     data = ParallelExperiment([exp1, exp2], flatten_results=True).run(backend).block_for_results()
     data.artifacts()

-Artifacts can be accessed using either the artifact ID or the name, which does not have to be unique and will return all artifacts with the same name:
+Artifacts can be accessed using either the artifact ID, which has to be unique in each :class:`.ExperimentData` object, or the artifact name, which does not have to be unique and will return all artifacts with the same name:

 .. jupyter-execute::